Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

-We note that our reported values for $\varepsilon_{*}$ are higher than the predictions for the SFE ($\sim 1\%$) based on spherical shell expansion driven by ionized gas pressure and radiation pressure \citep{kim16,rahner19,inoguchi20}.
-As explained previously in \citet{kim18}, several factors contribute to this.
+We note that our reported values for $\varepsilon_{*}$ are higher than the predictions for the SFE ($\sim 1\%$) based on idealized spherical shell expansion \citep{kim16,rahner19,inoguchi20} even though the physical processes (ionized gas pressure and radiation pressure) in those spherical models are included in our simulations.
+As explained previously in \citet{kim18}, several factors contribute to higher SFEs in realistic (non-spherical) models.
 One factor is the filamentary nature of the gas distribution, which allows a significant fraction of radiation to escape without contributing direct radiation pressure or photoevaporating neutral gas and helping to maintain the thermal pressure in ionized gas.
 Also, given the turbulent nature of clouds and multiple sources, thermal and radiation pressure forces may partially cancel, unlike the situation for a spherical cloud with a central source.
-In clouds with realistic structure, forces derived from feedback are reduced by an order of magnitude compared to simple spherical estimates (e.g. Figure 13 of \citealt{kim18}).
-While idealized analytic studies are valuable for identifying key physical effects and predicting trends in parameter dependence, numerical simulations with realistic geometry and accurate physical treatments are required in order to obtain quantitative predictions for star formation rates and efficiencies.
-Indeed, idealized spherical evolution driven by ionized gas pressure and radiation pressure does not even include the photoevaporation mechanism, which we find (as in \citet{kim18}) is the main means for dispersing the cloud.
-Although not always taken under consideration in simple treatments of cloud destruction \citep[e.g.][]{chevance20c}, we note more generally that photoevaporation is a distinct mechanism from acceleration of neutral gas by the pressure of confined photoionized gas, and results in a much larger fraction of gas becoming ionized.
+In clouds with realistic structure, forces derived from feedback are reduced by an order of magnitude compared to simple spherical estimates (e.g., Figure 13 of \citealt{kim18}).

+While idealized analytic studies are valuable for identifying key physical effects and predicting trends in parameter dependence, numerical simulations with realistic geometry and accurate physical treatments are required in order to obtain quantitative predictions for SFRs and SFEs.
+Indeed, idealized spherical evolution driven by ionized gas pressure and radiation pressure does not even include the photoevaporation mechanism, which we find (as in \citealt{kim18}) is the main means for dispersing the cloud.
+Although not always taken under consideration in simple treatments of cloud destruction \citep[e.g.,][]{chevance20c}, we note more generally that photoevaporation and self-acceleration of ionized gas is a distinct mechanism from acceleration of neutral gas by the pressure of confined photoionized gas, and results in a much larger fraction of gas becoming ionized and ejected.

+Ejected ions can explain the low-density ionized gas (``halo'') surrounding individual \HII\ regions \citep[e.g.,][]{anderson15,luisi20}, but this process is not likely to be the immediate source of diffuse ionized gas in the larger-scale ISM.
+The reason is that both the lifetime of ionizing sources in a given cloud and the gas recombination time scale are short compared to the timescale which ejected ionized gas would require to reach and fill the distant diffuse ISM.
+The ejected photoionized gas would become neutral on a recombination timescale ($t_{\rm rec} \sim (\nH/0.1 \pcc)^{-1}\Myr$) after the death of ionizing stars, or if the path to radiation sources becomes obstructed.

 The present simulations have made a significant advance over previous work in terms of physical realism.
 However, there is still more to be done.
 One limitation of the present simulations is the isolated nature of clouds.
 The isolation of clouds means that they are not affected by events in the surrounding ISM, which in reality may be important in high density environments such as spiral arms where GMCs are near neighbors.
 These events include supernovae from neighboring, more mature star-forming regions, which may destroy a cloud before star formation reaches the limit imposed by its own internal feedback.